Santa Maria Maddalena

-The Santa Maria Maddalena is a Roman Catholic church in Rome, named after Saint Mary Magdalene.
-It is located on the Via della Maddalena, one of the streets leading from the Piazza della Rotonda in the Campo Marzio area of historic Rome.
-It is the regional church for the people of Abruzzo.
+The Santa Maria Maddalena is a Catholic church in Rome, Italy dedicated to Saint Mary Magdalene.
+It is the conventual church of the adjacent General Curia of the Clerks Regular, Ministers to the Sick (Camillians), the world headquarters of the order.
+Located on the Via della Maddalena, one of the streets leading from the Piazza della Rotonda and the Pantheon in the Campo Marzio area, it is also Romes regional church for the people of Abruzzo.

 History

 The church was built on a 14th-century chapel, Santa Maria Maddalena, the regional church for expatriates from the Abruzzo region.
 In 1586 Saint Camillus de Lellis was given the church as the seat of the Clerks Regular, Ministers to the Sick (Ministri degli Infirmi).
 In the early 17th century the congregation rebuilt and expanded the structure, which was completed in 1699 in the Baroque style.

 Architecture

 In seventy years of work several architects were involved.
 Carlo Fontana designed the dome in 1673; Giovanni Antonio de Rossi later worked on the building.